ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 The scripts are designed to install SAP (SAP S/4HANA release) solution on an existing VPC together with its dedicated DB SAP HANA box in one task flow.

+## SAP Kits
+{: #s4hana-automation-sap-kits}

+For each {{site.data.keyword.cloud_notm}} region, IBM allocates temporary storage on a dedicated Jump host.
+It is your responsibility to download the necessary SAP and DB kits to your Deployment Server.
+All files archives are decompressed by Ansible during the automation deployment process.
+For more information, see the readme file.

 ## Terraform deployment
 {: #automate-s4hana-terraform-ansible-terraform}